discourse/discourse/README.md

 ## Setting up a Discourse Forum

 If you're not here to hack on the open source code, but rather looking to set up a Discourse forum in a production environment, see our [**Discourse Install Guide**](/docs/INSTALL-ubuntu.md).
 Be warned, however, that Discourse is still very much beta, and you will probably need a background as a developer or system administrator to set it up successfully.
-Alternatively, you can deploy in a matter of minutes through [**Cloud 66**](/docs/INSTALL-cloud66.md).

 ## Vision